iop-alliance/OpenKnowHow/README.md

     the whole thing here is first and foremost about **design reuse**
 2. manufacturers / service providers \
     find OSH published under a free/open license
-    (we perform quality checks) so that you can modify, replicate and exploit OSH products however you like e.g. for cases of decentralised (mass) production, maintenance and service provision – or just for yourself.
+    (we perform quality checks) so that you can modify, replicate and exploit OSH products
+    however you like e.g. for cases of decentralized (mass) production, maintenance and service provision – or just for yourself.

 **What's the problem this thing is solving?
 Or rather, how does this 'tool' look like?**

 1. It's a powerful filter for OSH.
     Find what you actually need.
 2. It's a knowledge base capable to
     1. answer complex questions like
         "What development platforms are mainly used among OSH projects